Lukas424242/Sudoku/README.md

 # Sudoku
-This program should solve a Sudoku, although it does not work perfectly.
-In the second commit it works perfectly, but it does ignore the rule, that in a 3*3 grid, every figure has to be there once.
+This program should solve a Sudoku, I got the idea for this project from a student, that solves Sudokus during the lessons.